raghavan/Semi-Supervised-Learning/README.txt

-Building a semi supervised learning algorithm which takes in 10% of the instances with labels and tries to maximize the classification accuracy using EM technique.

-The base classification algorithm is SVM.
+Building a semi supervised learning algorithm which takes in 10% of the instances with labels, The base classification algorithm is SVM.

 To run the program place the feature vector file in the sklearn_mode/files/.